 - At this point a question may arise: How do I pay for the car?
 Not all merchants accept credit cards, plus they would require a corresponding credit limit.
-As a rule, vendors only accept cash or an international bank transfer; the bank transfer is complicated, takes a few days and involves extra costs.
+As a rule, vendors only accept cash or an international bank transfer; the bank transfer takes a few days and involves extra costs.
 The ATMs in Chile have a maximum withdraw amount of 200.000 Pesos (approx. 290 USD) per day...
 A practicable but certainly risky option is to bring Euros/Dollar in bills and exchange them on the spot in an exchange office.
-Alternatively ContactChile can help out and offer the convenient handling of payment via our Euro account in Germany.
+Alternatively ContactChile can help out and offer the convenient handling of payment via our Euro or USD accounts.

 - Anyone travelling by car in the capital region should take care of the so-called TAG immediately after purchase.
 This is a chip attached to the windshield of the car that enables electronic tolls to be paid for urban motorways.
 The TAG can be obtained free of charge at a branch of one of the motorway concessionaires, e.g. at Costanera Norte in the metro station Universidad de Chile; a credit card has to be deposited.
 Those who only plan on staying in Santiago for a short time can purchase a toll flat rate at Pase Diario (approx. 9 Euro/10 USD per day) instead of the TAG for the corresponding day.